sendbird/sendbird-calls-javascript/README.md

   }
 });
 ```
-> If you have set media view via `call.setLocalMediaView()` and `call.setRemoteMediaView()`, be sure to pass the same media views to the `DirectCallOption` in `AcceptParams`, or it will be overriden after `call.accept()`
+>**Note**: If the media viewer elements have been set via `call.setLocalMediaView()` and `call.setRemoteMediaView()`, ensure that the same media views are set in `acceptParams`’s `callOption` .
+Otherwise, these will be overriden during `call.accept()`

 Incoming calls are received via the application's persistent internal server connection, which is established by `SendBirdCall.connectWebSocket()`.
-In any case it is accidentally disconnected, it will try to reconnect every 2 seconds.
+In the event of accidental disconnection, the application will attempt to reconnect every 2 seconds.

 ## Handle a current call
-During an ongoing call, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` methods.
-If the callee changes their audio settings, the caller is notified via the `directCall.onRemoteAudioSettingsChanged` listener.
-The caller may start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` methods.
-If the callee changes their video settings, the caller is notified via the `directCall.onRemoteVideoSettingsChanged` listener.
+During an ongoing call, mute or unmute the caller’s microphone using the `call.muteMicrophone()` or `call.unmuteMicrophone()` methods.
+If the callee changes their audio settings, the caller is notified via the `call.onRemoteAudioSettingsChanged()` listener.
+The caller may start or stop video using the `call.startVideo()` or `call.stopVideo()` methods.
+If the callee changes their video settings, the caller is notified via the `call.onRemoteVideoSettingsChanged()` listener.
+Switching between the front and the back cameras is done using `call.switchCamera(CompletionHandler)`.

 ```javascript
 // mute my microphone